 • Tecnomatix Plant Simulation (website)

-This comprehensive plant simulation software package claims that “Material flow may be visualized in a Sankey chart that, at a glance, shows transport volume in the context of the layout”.
+Comprehensive plant simulation software package by Siemens claims that “Material flow may be visualized in a Sankey chart that, at a glance, shows transport volume in the context of the layout”.
 A Sankey-like diagram is shown in their product brochure.

 • Umberto (website)